oldpacdev/simpclient/README.md

 <br>

 # Downloading
 You can download CookieClient at the [releases](https://github.com/oldpacdev/simpclient/releases) tab.
 And select the latest version and download the `SimpClient-version-release.jar`.
 Then put the jar file to your mods folder and run minecraft with forge.
-You can also build it yourself with the instructions below.

 # Reporting issues
 You can report issues by creating a new Issue to this repository.
 Read this guide before doing it: